zhaohuic/Docs/docs/clusters/get_started_on_Wulver.md

 2. Users can also store temporary files under the `/scratch` directory, likewise under a PI-group directory.
 For example, PI’s UCID is `doctorx`, so students need to use the `/scratch/doctorx/` directory.
 Please note that the files under `/scratch` will be periodically deleted.
 To store files for longer than computations, please use the `/project` directory.
 Files under `/scratch` are not backed up.
 For best performance simulations should be performed in the `/scratch` directory.
 Once the simulation is complete, the results should be copied into the `$HOME` or `/project` directory.
 Files are deleted from `/scratch` after they are 10 days old.

 ## Software Availability
 The software can be loaded via `module load` command.
-You see the following modules are loaded once you log in to the Wulver (Use the `module li`) command to see the modules.
+You will see the following modules are loaded once you log in to the Wulver (Use the `module li` command to see the modules).
 ```bash
    1) easybuild   2) slurm/wulver   3) null
 ```
 Please check [Software](../../Software/) to see how to load specific applications.
+If you somehow used `module purge` then to check availbe modules you need to load `module load wulver` command and this will load all default modules.
 ## Slurm Configuration

 Please see [SLURM](slurm.md) for details in the slurm configuration.